Smartphone Door Lock Trends in 2016

 Here’s a closer look at some of the latest trends & types of smart door locks as we begin 2016:

 We already briefly discussed how smart door locks help connect you with your home from anywhere in the world.
-But smart door locks are also being developed to connect with your home’s other smart appliances and devices.
+But smart door locks are also being developed to connect with home automation systems.
 Take, for instance, your smart thermostat.
-Some smart door lock models now can communicate with your smart thermostat, so that it can adjust temperature for maximum efficiency based on whether you’re in or out of the home.
+Some smart door lock models now can communicate with your smart thermostat, so that it can adjust the temperature for maximum efficiency based on whether you’re in or out of the home.
 The August Smart Lock, for example, is able to connect with the Nest smart home thermostat and others are able to connect with other types of smart thermostat devices.

 As most technologies become more popular, more effort is put in as far as research and development goes (just think of cars, for example).
 And as R&D improves, so does the overall product and the overall cost of the product.
 This is true of smart door locks too.
 Development has picked up in this sector, and the cost of these products have dropped.
 These days, it’s not uncommon to find a quality smart door lock for less than $50.

 Most smart locks either work via Bluetooth connectivity or Wi-Fi connectivity.
 Touch locks are those that work by the former, but with a little bit of twist.
 Unlike most smart locks that work with Bluetooth technology, which simply unlock your door whenever your phone is nearby, these touch locks require you to tap on them to deliver the unlock command (as long as your smartphone or key fob is nearby, of course).